jgabunilas/python-api-challenge/README.md

 ![Temp vs. latitude](/WeatherPy/Fig1_Lat_v_Temp.png)

-12. To further quantify these relationships, the `linregress` function is imported from `scipy.stats` to perform linear regression analysis on the data.
+10. To further quantify these relationships, the `linregress` function is imported from `scipy.stats` to perform linear regression analysis on the data.
 Regression lines and equations are added to the plots using Matplotlib.
 For these analyses, the data is divided into latitudinal coordinates that are within the Northern or Southern hemispheres.

 ![Temp vs. latitude](/WeatherPy/Fig5_NH_Lat_v_Temp.png)
 ![Temp vs. latitude](/WeatherPy/Fig6_SH_Lat_v_Temp.png)

 ## Part II: VacationPy
-Perhaps more interesting than the actual weather information are the actual decisions one can make with that information.
-In Part II, the weather data acquired from WeatherPy is used to determine the top several ideal cities matching the weather preferences of a would-be vacationer and searches for nearby lodging within those cities.
+Perhaps more interesting than the weather information are the actual decisions one can make with that data.
+In Part II, the weather data acquired from WeatherPy is used to determine the top  ideal cities matching the weather preferences of a would-be vacationer and searches for nearby lodging within those cities.

 1. VacationPy begins by using Pandas to read in the CSV file containing cities and weather information from Part I and load the data into a dataframe (`cities_df`).